Beolpluusor/projectaa-v2/README.md

 # apache/Lamp server installation GUIDE

-### Blockquotes
-installation isn't yet tested so there might be problems, im on to it when I have done few things.
+>installation isn't yet tested so there might be problems, im on to it when I have done few things.
-###

 ### 1.
 #### setup node: